Published 2015; updated 2019

 Creative Commons licensing can be used for collection material where rights have been transferred to the library on donation or purchase, or where the copyright holder themselves has agreed to assign a Creative Commons licence when items are donated.

 Creative Commons licensing should be included as an option when completing the deed of gift for donations, however library staff need to be well versed in explaining the function of Creative Commons licensing and the differences between different types of licences available to donors.
-It may be useful to have an ‘information champion’ or knowledge officer for staff to refer Creative Commons questions to.
+It may be useful to have a designated copyright officer for staff to refer Creative Commons questions to.

-It is recommended that NSLA libraries establish a Creative Commons policy based on each individual organisation’s needs and work processes.
+It is recommended that NSLA libraries establish a Creative Commons policy based on the above principles and each individual organisation’s needs and work processes.
 In developing this policy, NSLA libraries should also ensure compliance with their respective national and state policies for intellectual property and open access.

 Choosing and displaying Creative Commons licenses

-The Office of the Australian Information Commissioner recommends using the CC BY licence as a default licence, then choosing other, more restrictive licences when circumstances deem it necessary.
-The Creative Commons websites provide informative flowcharts and guides for determining which licence is most appropriate based on a brief series of questions.
+Australian Government guidelines recommend using the CC BY licence as a default licence, then choosing other, more restrictive licences when circumstances deem it necessary.
+The Creative Commons website provides information for determining which licence is most appropriate based on a brief series of questions.

 Material provided under a Creative Commons licence should be readily identifiable to library users by displaying a Creative Commons licence mark or a notice of access conditions.
 Licence marks and descriptive text are available from the Creative Commons website.
 To enable clients to make decisions on access it is recommended that libraries work towards including licensing information when a digital item is displayed and/or in the bibliographic record.
 The Creative Commons organisation also recommends using machine readable metadata which can be generated through the websites.